GeertenRijsdijk/Theorie/README.md

     - r: random
     - g: greedy
     - h: hillclimber
     - s: Simulated Annealing.
-Here you get prompted with the following: please enter in the following order: the temperature, the cooling rate, the stop temperature and the swap probability.
-Otherwise press enter to use the standard testing values.
+Here you get prompted to input values for the temperature, cooling rate, stop temperature and swap probability parameters.
+To choose the standard value, press enter without typing anything.

 So for example: